-In addition to books, this section includes rare periodicals from the late 19th century which shed light on the history of the Arabic press.
-Some of these periodicals were irregular in their publication, while others only had a few issues published.
-It also contains some important materials such as the first newspapers published in the Arabian Gulf region, like al-Qibla, and various rare magazines, such as al-Muqtaṭaf.
+In addition to books, this section contains rare periodicals from the late 19th century that shed light on the history of the Arabic press.
+Some of these periodicals were irregular in their publication, while others only published a few issues.
+Other important materials include the first newspapers published in the Arabian Gulf region, such as al-Qibla, and various rare magazines, such as al-Muqtaṭaf.

-The Heritage Library also has a couple of Islamic brass celestial spheres from the 18th and 19th centuries.
+The Heritage Library also has Islamic brass celestial spheres from the 18th and 19th centuries.

-The Heritage Library houses a growing collection of early photography from the Arab and Islamic world, including vintage prints, photo albums and photographically illustrated publications from the second half of the nineteenth century to the mid-twentieth century.
+The Heritage Library houses a growing collection of early photography from the Arab and Islamic world, including vintage prints, photo albums and photographically illustrated publications from the second half of the 19th century to the mid-20th century.

-While the geographical focus is on Qatar, the Gulf, and the Arabian Peninsula, the photographs collection follows the path of the early travelers of the region, thus covering areas of North Africa, Egypt, the Levant (Syria, Palestine, Lebanon, and Jordan), Iraq, Iran, Turkey and former Ottoman lands in the Caucasus and Central Asia.
+While the geographical focus is on Qatar, the Gulf and the Arabian Peninsula, the photographs in the collection trace the paths of early travelers in the region, covering areas of North Africa, Egypt, the Levant (Syria, Palestine, Lebanon and Jordan), Iraq, Iran, Turkey and former Ottoman lands in the Caucasus and Central Asia.

-The items offer a view of architectural and social history, depicting famous religious monuments and antiquities as well as portraits, scenes of everyday life, and crucial events.
-In particular, photographs related to Qatar and the Gulf represent a unique visual record of local history, documenting traditional activities such as trade and commerce, the discovery and early production of oil, important events, and the urban development of Doha up to the 1980s.
+The photographs offer a view of architectural and social history, depicting famous religious monuments and antiquities as well as portraits, scenes of everyday life and important events.
+In particular, photographs of Qatar and the Gulf represent a unique visual record of local history, documenting traditional activities such as trade and commerce, the discovery and early production of oil, important political and cultural events, and the urban development of Doha up to the 1980s.

 This collection also includes prints of famous, early Orientalist photographers such as Paul Nadar, Francis Frith, Francis Bedford, Pascal Sébah, Félix Bonfils and Felice Beato.

 The majority of the Heritage Library’s collection of more than 2,400 manuscripts consists of Qur’ānic manuscripts and other texts dealing with religious topics.
-In the Islamic Jurisprudence collection of Ḥadīth and Fiqh, one can find several copies of the famous al-Bukhārī Ḥadīth collection, the most significant of which probably originated in Andalusia.
-Manuscripts discussing the Qur’ānic sciences vary from those on readings and elocution to many other minor topics.
+In the Islamic jurisprudence collection of Ḥadīth and Fiqh, one can find several copies of the famous al-Bukhārī Ḥadīth collection, the most significant of which probably originated in Andalusia.
+Manuscripts discussing the Qur’ānic sciences vary, from those on readings and elocution to many other minor topics.